Samsung triumphs over Apple in Japan patent case

 In Seoul, Samsung shares were up 0.7 percent in a flat market.

 Shares in NTT Docomo last traded down 1.8 percent at a 2-week low, while KDDI was down 1.2 percent.
-Shares in local rival Softbank Corp (9984.T), the first Japanese carrier to sell the iPhone and which doesn't sell the Samsung Galaxy line, were down 1.1 percent.
+Shares in local rival Softbank Corp, the first Japanese carrier to sell the iPhone and which doesn't sell the Samsung Galaxy line, were down 1.1 percent.

 (Reporting by Mari Saito and Maki Shiraki; Editing by Matt Driskill and Ian Geoghegan)